LunaticSystem/learning_and_development/master_go_programming/section02_getting_started/notes.md

 ## Code Organization
 * Modules provide the ability to not have to strictly organize code.
-* Organize code in a workspace.
-Code directory.
-GOPATH
+* Organize code in a workspace, Code directory, GOPATH.
   * MAC OS: `/Users/bvandercar/go`

 ## Code Structure
 * Application_structure
-  |_ main.go
-* main.go must have a "package main".
-4
+* main.go must have a `package main`.

 ## Compiling (go build) & Running (go run) Go Code